akpetty/NESOSIM/README.md

 Petty, A. A., M. Webster, L. N. Boisvert, T. Markus, The NASA Eulerian Snow on Sea Ice Model (NESOSIM): Initial model development and analysis, Geosci.
 Mod.
 Dev.

 Versions:
  v1.0: This initial NESOSIM model version is configured to run only for the Arctic Ocean through the accumulation season (August 15th to May 1st).
-This was the version described in Petty et al., (2018) so please refer to that source code (click on the releases tab aobve) for that specific code version. v1.1: This latest version of NESOSIM includes a few minor updates.
+This was the version described in Petty et al., (2018) so please grab that specific source code if needed (click on the releases tab above) for that specific code version.
+ v1.1: This latest version of NESOSIM includes a few minor updates.
 Thanks to Alex Cabaj for the help with some of this.
 Changes include:
   - Upgrade of the code to Python 3.
   - 50 km (increased from 100 km) grid resolution.